Wal8800/wal8800.github.io/docs/_posts/2023-08-25-running-card-game-browser.markdown

 }
 ```

-Fortunately, pyodide does have logic to automatically clean up in more complex situation like [making nested attribute access or method call](https://github.com/pyodide/pyodide/issues/1617) and [passing the proxy object to a javascript function](https://github.com/pyodide/pyodide/issues/1607).
+Fortunately, pyodide does have logic to automatically clean up in more complex situations like [making nested attribute access or method call](https://github.com/pyodide/pyodide/issues/1617) and [passing the proxy object to a javascript function](https://github.com/pyodide/pyodide/issues/1607).

 For reference on how the type conversion works, please refer to the [pyodide type translation documentation](https://pyodide.org/en/stable/usage/type-conversions.html), it has great examples and types mapping.